ZL-Audio/ZLEComp/README.md

 ## License

-ZLEComp has a GPL license, as found in the [LICENSE](LICENSE) file.
+ZLEComp is licensed under GPLv3, as found in the [LICENSE](LICENSE) file.

 Copyright (c) 2023 - [zsliu98](https://github.com/zsliu98)